Flourish Expanded: A Chattanooga Christian School Campaign

 Why: The Lower School lacks PreK classrooms with bathrooms in the classroom.
 In addition, with the increased interest in STEAM, new spaces are critical.
 There is limited space for hands-on, ongoing, project based learning, especially in the Lower School.

 Need-Based Tuition Assistance

-Why: CCS has served families for almost 50 years, and the Lord has grown the school from 40 students to an enrollment of over 1,200.
+Why: CCS has served families for 50 years, and the Lord has grown the school from 40 students to an enrollment of near 1,300.
 Approximately one in three students at CCS receives tuition assistance.
-This year we will be giving over $950,000 for need-based tuition assistance.

 For Excellent Teachers Endowment